mr0xff/react-native-android-build/README.md

 # React Native Build Android Release APK
-This is a simple python Scr1pt that automate the rename release apk from react native ` yarn build `.
+This is a simple python Scr1pt that automate the rename release apk from react native ` yarn build ` or `npm run build`.

 ## How to download
 Following the next steps: